Tomato and Tarragon Stuffed Mushrooms

 - Remove from heat and stir in the 2 tablespoons of JOI as well as the balsamic vinegar.

-- Stuff the mushroom caps with the filling and add the panko breadcrumbs on top.
+- Stuff the mushroom caps with the filling and add the panko breadcrumbs (if using) on top.

 - Bake at 350 for 10 minutes until tops are golden brown.
 Enjoy!